 Your pancreatitis diagnosis is only a portion of the evaluation when it comes to a life insurance rating.

-Obviously we can’t guarantee the final outcome of your application.
-Neither will your agent.
+Obviously we I can’t guarantee the final outcome of your application.

-Yet we can give you examples of common ratings classes assigned to applicants over 50 with pancreatitis.
+Yet I can give you examples of common rate classes assigned to people over 50 with pancreatitis.

 Typical Outcomes for Applicants with Pancreatitis